NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/resources.md

 !!click

+It is a "Unification of **a lot** of concepts"

+- In Ember, they _rationalize_ class-based-helpers, modifiers, services, and routing.
+- Outside Ember, they rationalize hooks and effects.
+- The allow you to derive data in ways that previously would need effect-like behavior

-It is a reactive function, yet represents a value.
-It is bound to a lifetime, and it may have cleanup.
+A resource is a reactive function, yet represents a value.

+It is bound to a lifetime and may have cleanup.

 -->

 ---